IdahoLabResearch/HPCACT-2022/README.md

 ![Alt text](./img/list_activities.png?raw=true "List of anomalous and normal activities in the HPCACT-2022 dataset")

+Activities are annotated with labels and bounding boxes.
+The annotations are found in HPC_ACT_labels.json.gz.
+Credit for the annotations goes to Denver Conger, Jacob Dickinson, Truman Hughes, Jaxon Lewis, Ben Mahoney, Eva Roybal, Danielle Sleight, and Miles Tudor.

 The dataset is broken into two sets of video clips:  anomalous and normal.
 Here are some example frames from the dataset.

-Credit for the annotations goes to:
-Denver Conger, Ben Mahoney, Jacob Dickinson, Truman Hughes, Jaxon Lewis, Eva Roybal, Danielle Sleight, Miles Tudor
 ## Normal:

 ![Alt text](./img/chilled_door.png?raw=true "opening a chilled door")